RyanFleck/Projects/LISP/notes.md

 '''

-An arithmetic shift takes the bits in memory and shifts the number.
+NEAT: An arithmetic shift takes the bits in memory and shifts the number.

 (ash *shiftnum* shiftamount)